sumagnadey/UnbeatableCypherCript/README.md

 ### CONTRIBUTIONS
 ---
 If you're reading this, you're awesome!
 Thank you for helping us make this mini-project great and help us learn together.
-Please send a pull request and leave a message explaining the benifits of the changes.
+Please send a pull request and leave a message explaining the benifits of the change.